 If IRB review is required, make sure that all research team members have completed mandatory human subjects protection training before forms are submitted to the IRB.

 SLU uses the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training.
-Investigators who have completed a training course other than CITI may provide a copy of their training certificate to the IRB with their IRB application or to firstname.lastname@example.org.
+Investigators who have completed a Human Subjects Research (HSR) training course other than CITI may provide a copy of their training certificate (with listed course modules) to the IRB with their IRB application or to firstname.lastname@example.org.
 The IRB will determine whether the training course is acceptable.

 Please note, GCP course completion does not count toward the mandatory IRB/Human Subjects Protections education requirement noted above.